zerynth/docs/docs/reference/boards/st_nucleol4r5/docs/index.md

 -   **Create**  a Virtual Machine for the device by clicking the “Z” button for the second time;
 -   **Virtualize**  the device by clicking the “Z” button for the third time.

-Note
+!!!Note
 	No user intervention on the device is required for registration and virtualization process

 After virtualization, the ST Nucleo L4R5 device is ready to be programmed and the Zerynth scripts  **uploaded**.
 Just  **Select**  the virtualized device from the “Device Management Toolbar” and  **click**  the dedicated “uplink” button of Zerynth Studio .. warning:: Scripts uploading and serial console connection issues on St Nucleo devices have been reported.
 If the upload fails also with a correctly performed reset or if the device is not able to print on the console, disconnect the device from the USB port and plug it again on another USB socket.